sheadawson/prompt-templates/Term/Term_BaseDefinition.md

 \<instruction>

-Analyse how $term manifests in both wholesome/functional and unwholesome/dysfunctional patterns across systems.
-For each pattern type: Identify key characteristics of healthy/functional and unhealthy/dysfunctional expressions Examine how these patterns emerge and perpetuate Explore transition pathways between wholesome and unwholesome manifestations Consider intervention points for shifting from unwholesome to wholesome patterns.
-Express in the style defined as $proseStyle
+- Analyse how $term manifests in both wholesome/functional and unwholesome/dysfunctional patterns across systems.
+- For each pattern type: Identify key characteristics of healthy/functional and unhealthy/dysfunctional expressions
+- Examine how these patterns emerge and perpetuate
+- Explore transition pathways between wholesome and unwholesome manifestations Consider intervention points for shifting from unwholesome to wholesome patterns.
+- Express in 2 - 3 paragraphs in the style defined as $proseStyle

 Structure the analysis with these subsections:

 #### Wholesome Patterns

-Describe healthy/functional manifestations across different system types Identify conditions that support these patterns Explore how these patterns contribute to system health Provide concrete examples from various domains.
-Express in the style defined as $proseStyle
+- Describe healthy/functional manifestations across different system types Identify conditions that support these patterns
+- Explore how these patterns contribute to system health
+- Provide concrete examples from various domains.
+- Express in 2 - 3 paragraphs in the style defined as $proseStyle

 #### Unwholesome Patterns

 * Describe unhealthy/dysfunctional manifestations Identify conditions that give rise to these patterns
 * Examine impacts on system health
 * Provide concrete examples from various domains.
-* Express in the style defined as $proseStyle.
+* .
+Express in 2 - 3 paragraphs in the style defined as $proseStyle.

 #### Transformation Pathways